-Start of QC - In order to start the quality control of a new method preliminary control limits and central line can be estimated based on about 25 control values.
+Start of QC - To start the quality control of a new method preliminary control limits (set slightly wider) and central line can be estimated based on about 25 control values.
 Only after a longer time period, e.g. one year, can the control limits and the position of the central line be fixed.
 These first preliminary warning and action limits can also be based on results from method validation.

-Fixed control limits - We do recommend fixed limits and not limits that are constantly changing for stable QC samples.
-In order to obtain reliable statistical control limits the calculated standard deviation should be based on control values over a one-year period and at least 60 control values.
-If the time period is shorter usually a too low estimation of the standard deviation is obtained since not all variation is taken into account.
+Fixed control limits - We do recommend fixed limits and not limits that are constantly changing for stable control samples.
+To obtain reliable statistical control limits the calculated standard deviation should be based on control values over a one-year period and at least 60 control values.
+If the time period is shorter the estimate of the standard deviation obtained is usually too low because not all variation is taken into account.

-Fixed central line - We recommend fixed central line.
-In order to obtain a reliable central line a one-year period may be a good time period.
-If the time period is shorter an unreliable estimate is easily obtained.
+Fixed central line - We recommend a fixed central line.
+To obtain a reliable mean value oneyear period may be a good time period.
+If the time period is shorter an unreliable estimate is often obtained.

-Replicate analyses/samples - We also recommend the same number of sub-samples being used both for routine samples and control samples - if we report the mean value of duplicates (e.g. the whole process) for test samples we should also in the X-chart plot the mean value of duplicate analyses for the control sample.
+Replicate analyses/samples - We also recommend the same number of sub-samples being used both for test samples and control samples - if we report the mean value of duplicates (e.g. the whole process) for test samples we should also in the X-chart plot the mean value of duplicate analyses for the control sample.
 If a control sample is analysed several times in the same run, either one or all control values can be plotted in the X-chart.

-Multielement analyses - When many analytes are measured in the same analytical run in QC e.g. ICP, XRF, GC, we strongly recommend using target control limits or wider statistical limits for those analytes that are less important.
-If for example 20 analytes are determined and statistical control limits are used for all analytes, on average one control value (equal to 5 % of the control values) can be expected to be outside the warning limits in each analytical run.
-Also in about 1 out of 17 analytical runs a control value for one of the analytes is expected to be outside action limit, making ordinary interpretation very unpractical.
+Multielement analyses - When many analytes are measured in the same analytical run in QC, e.g. ICP, XRF, GC, we strongly recommend using target control limits or wider statistical limits for those analytes that are less important.
+If for example 20 analytes are determined5 and statistical control limits are used for all analytes, on average one control value (equal to 5 % of the control values) can be expected to be outside the warning limits in each analytical run.
+Also, in about 1 out of 17 analytical runs a control value for one of the analytes is expected to be outside the action limit, making ordinary interpretation very unpractical.